-- 11.1 Transitions are carefully planned for and time is given to ensure continuity of learning.
-We always acknowledge the child's needs and establish effective partnerships with those involved with the child including other settings, nurseries and childminders.
-Children attend introductory sessions for Nursery and Reception in order to develop familiarity within the setting and with the practitioners. - 11.2 In the final term of Reception, the Year 1 teacher will meet with the Early Years staff and discuss each child's development against the Early Learning Goals in order to support a smooth transition to Year 1.
-This discussion helps the Year 1 teacher to plan an effective, responsive and appropriate curriculum that will meet the needs of all children.
+- 11.1 Transitions are carefully planned for, and time is given to ensure continuity of learning.
+At any transition, we acknowledge the child's needs and establish effective partnerships with those involved with the child and other settings, including nurseries and childminders.
+Children attend introductory sessions to each of their year groups classes to develop familiarity with the setting and new teachers/practitioners. - 11.2 In the final term of Reception, the Year One teacher will meet with the Early Years staff and discuss each child's development against the Early Learning Goals in order to support a smooth transition to Year One.
+This discussion helps the Year One teacher to plan an effective, responsive and appropriate curriculum that will meet the needs of all children.

-Ownership and consultation Document sponsor (role) Group Director of Education Document author (name) Karen Nicholson, Education Advisor Consultation - May 2017 Consultation with the following schools: Downsend Ashtead Pre- Prep School, Downsend Epsom Pre-Prep School, Downsend Leatherhead Pre-Prep School, Polam School, North Bridge House Nursery and Pre-Prep School, Glenesk School and El Limonar Villamartin.
-Update - May 2018 No material changes Update - April 2019 No Material changes
+Ownership and consultation Document sponsor Group Director of Education Document author Nicola Jackson (head of Early Years) Karen Nicholson, Headteacher, Education Advisor CHS Author Review Karen Hull (Nursery Manager/EYFS DSL) CHS Headteacher Review Karen Gracie-Langrick (September 2021) Consultation - May 2017 Consultation with the following schools: Downsend Ashtead Pre- Prep School, Downsend Epsom Pre-Prep School, Downsend Leatherhead Pre-Prep School, Polam School, North Bridge House Nursery and Pre-Prep School, Glenesk School and El Limonar Villamartin.
+Update - May 2018 No material changes Update - April 2019 No Material changes Update - June 2020 No Material changes Update - April 2021 Material changes made in line with the new EYFS curriculum